AMReX-Codes/amrex/_sources/Basics.rst.txt

       mfdst.ParallelCopy(mfsrc, compsrc, compdst, ncomp, period, op);

 Here the number of ghost cells involved is zero, and the copy is performed on all components if unspecified (assuming the two MultiFabs have the same number of components).
-Similar to FillBoundary, a destination cell may have multiple sources and which source is used is unspecified.
+Similar to :cpp:`FillBoundary`, a destination cell may have multiple sources and which source is used is unspecified.

+.. _sec:basics:mfiter:

 MFIter and Tiling
 =================

-In this section, we will first show how MFIter works without tiling.
+In this section, we will first show how :cpp:`MFIter` works without tiling.
 Then we will introduce the concept of logical tiling.
-Finally we will show how logical tiling can be launched via MFIter.
+Finally we will show how logical tiling can be launched via :cpp:`MFIter`.

+.. _sec:basics:mfiter:notiling:

 MFIter without Tiling
 ---------------------

-In Section [sec:basics:multifab], we have shown some of the arithmetic functionalities of MultiFab, such as adding two MultiFabs together.
-In this section, we will show how you can operate on the MultiFab data with your own functions. provides an iterator, MFIter for looping over the FArrayBoxes in MultiFabs.
+In the section on :ref:`sec:basics:multifab`, we have shown some of the arithmetic functionalities of :cpp:`MultiFab`, such as adding two MultiFabs together.
+In this section, we will show how you can operate on the :cpp:`MultiFab` data with your own functions.
+AMReX provides an iterator, :cpp:`MFIter` for looping over the FArrayBoxes in MultiFabs.
 For example,

+.. highlight:: c++

 ::